github/flit/README.md

 ### Requirements

-The build has been tested with [Zulu's OpenJDK](https://www.azul.com/downloads/zulu-community/?architecture=x86-64-bit&package=jdk "JDK Downloads") (version 11)
+The build has been tested with [Zulu's OpenJDK](https://www.azul.com/downloads/#zulu "JDK Downloads") version 11.

 The build uses gradle to generate the artifacts.
 No installation is required as the project uses the [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html "gradle wrapper") setup.

-For testing you will need an installation of the [protocol buffers compiler](https://github.com/google/protobuf/releases "protobuf releases").
+To test you will need an installation of the [protocol buffers compiler](https://github.com/protocolbuffers/protobuf/releases "protobuf releases").

 ### Modules